 Plumbing and Lighting Fixtures

 - Sinks come in a variety of shapes, sizes and materials, and can include a wide range of accessories.
 Revisit your layout and budget and check the size that fits.
 The top materials used are: stainless steel, composites made by combining crushed granite or quartz with a resin filler, fireclay and enameled cast iron.
 If you are prone to keeping everything tidy, make sure your kitchen faucet has a pull-out sprayer so you can reach all the food debris stuck in the sink corners.
-Faucets come in a variety of finishes: chrome, polished and brushed nickel, matte black, brass, oil rubbed bronze etc. I don’t believe in matchy-matchy, but the whole ensemble of finishes has to speak to each other and make sense.
+Faucets come in a variety of finishes: chrome, polished and brushed nickel, matte black, brass, oil rubbed bronze etc. You can make use of the available Palisades plumbing services at City Plumbing and Rooters (if that is where you are located) to get the faucets and piping in the quality and design of your choice.
+I, for one, don’t believe in having matching sinks and faucets everywhere, but the whole ensemble of finishes has to speak to each other and make sense.
 The last piece of wow factor are the lighting pendants above your counter.
 Have fun, there are a lot of inexpensive options out there.

 Tiles and Countertops

 - Time for pizzazz!
 Backsplash tile can be fun, a statement, mute, calm or bold.
 It’s up to you and your kitchen style.
 Kitchens are the core of the house and the place you spend the most amount of time.
 Think about if you want to take the backsplash all the way to the ceiling (height and budget permitting) or if you’ll take the upper cabinets bottom line as your mark as where to stop the tile.
+Nowadays, quite a lot of people prefer silestone countertops as they are scratch and damage resistant.
 Does the tile have a pattern?
 Think about how it will stop at the edge of the countertop.
 Make a little sketch for the tile sub so he knows what to do beforehand.
 What will the countertop material be?
 Quartz, marble, granite, porcelain?
 All these have pros and cons and vary in pricing.
 Make sure the combination between backsplash tile and countertops speak to each other.
 Tip: if you like the look of marble but are scared of the brittleness and the fact it stains easily, then porcelain is an excellent alternative.

 I hope these tips have you dreaming of what your new space can look like.
 Independently of the outcome of your cast iron dilemma, the irony of it all is that you will ultimately have to redo that kitchen, bathroom or wherever you cast iron-y woes lie!
 I like to find the silver lining and envision the positive.
 If you still feel overwhelmed don’t hesitate to call us!